19bufordcarl/CarlRPG/TTRPGs/Myth & Shadow/Social Systems/Companions.md

 ### Session Method XP
 If the PC is two levels higher than a companion at the end of a month, the next time you complete a full [Rest](../Game%20Procedures/Resting.md) the companion levels up.
 In addition to the normal [Level](../Player%20Characters/Derived%20Statistics/Level.md) up procedure, increase their loyalty score by 1.
 (This means that companions will typically be 1 level lower than the party).
 ### Treasure Method XP
-The companions only gain XP for the treasure that is part of their share.
+- **Hardcore:** The companions only gain XP for the treasure that is part of their share.
+- **Easy:** The companions gain XP with the party.

 ## Loyalty Checks